-“I’m a list maker, so when I’m stressed I look at my calendar.
+“I’m a list maker, so when I’m stressed, I look at my calendar and plan out when to get everything done.
 That’s what calms me down,” St-Onge said.

 Take a look at how your late-night habits may be affecting your sleep.

 “You need to prioritize what’s more important.
 Do you really need this right now?” she said.
 “Was that extra hour of work late at night worth it?
 Was staying up later beneficial?
-Or did it make you more stressed the next day?”
+Or did it hurt your sleep and make you more stressed the next day?”